amit-timalsina/genai_talk_web3_superpower/README.md

 ### Generative Models

 Generative models are a type of AI model that can generate new data instances resembling the training data.
-Key types include:

-#### Generative Adversarial Networks (GANs)

-GANs consist of two neural networks—a generator and a discriminator—that are trained together.
-The generator creates new data instances, while the discriminator evaluates them against real data.
-The generator aims to produce data that the discriminator cannot distinguish from real data.

-#### Variational Autoencoders (VAEs)

-VAEs encode input data into a compressed representation (latent space) and then decode it to reconstruct the data.
-This allows for generating new, similar data by sampling from the latent space.

 #### Transformers